Christian Ide Hintze

-Christian Ide Hintze (December 26, 1953, Vienna - February 2012) was an Austrian poet and performance artist, who focused on the transition from literary to cross-media forms.
+Christian Ide Hintze (December 26, 1953 – February 2012) was an Austrian poet and performance artist, who focused on the transition from literary to crossmedia forms.

 Biography

-Between 1972 and 1974 Christian Ide Hintze worked as a Super-8 filmmaker and street singer in Scandinavia, England, France and Spain, between 1974 and 1978 – in addition to studying theater and communications at the University of Vienna – as a distributor of megaphone, poster and leaflet texts in Austria, Germany, Switzerland and Holland.
+Christian Ide Hintze was born on December 26, 1953 in Vienna.
+Between 1972 and 1974, he worked as a Super-8 filmmaker and street singer in Scandinavia, England, France and Spain.
+Between 1974 and 1978, in addition to studying theater and communications at the University of Vienna, he worked as a distributor of megaphone, poster and leaflet texts in Austria, Germany, Switzerland and Holland.
 His actions resulted in numerous charges of "obstructing pedestrian traffic" and "contamination of public buildings".
 In 1976 he was arrested and interrogated by the police in East Berlin.
 In 1978 he was expelled from the book fair in Stuttgart and convicted of criminal damage in Vienna (for pasting banners, posters and poems onto the Burgtheater).
 In 1979 the Austrian filmmaker Alfred Kaiser published a film about his work in public spaces.

 In the 1980s Hintze undertook several 'pilgrimages' to the Greek island of Lesbos to celebrate his favourite poet, Sappho, and created a series of multi-media poem cycles ("tetralogies"), using "gestures", "graphemes", "phonemes", "audio", and "video" as elements.
 The works oscillate between semantic and non-semantic structures and are multilingual.
 They have been presented at ateliers, festivals and public areas and have led to collaborations with Allen Ginsberg, Henri Chopin, Emil Siemeister and Falco.
 "What Ide aims at is a poetry to be perceived not only with the brain, but also with the whole body; the sensorial poetry, capable of achieving the 'communication monopoly' he had long pined for."

 In 1984 Hintze built a poet's temple near the underground station of Karlsplatz in Vienna.
 The "LI-TE“, a closed-circuit installation in public space, consisted of 4 letter sculptures, a wooden trumpet cross and a hut where the author lived and worked for three weeks.
 The temple was sponsored by GRUNDIG-Austria and had 3 live cameras and 11 monitors equipped to run the 16 video loops.